 Tracking your website with Google Analytics gives you detailed insights into how to grow your blog audience and how to further monetize your blog to boost revenue.

-Let’s take a look at a few features of Google Analytics that publishers can make use of.
+Let’s take a look at a few features of Google Analytics that are useful for publishers:

 1. Basic Reports

-The basic set up of Google Analytics gives you lots of different traffic reports to analyze.
-Here are a few useful reports you can find in Google Analytics.
+The basic setup of Google Analytics gives you lots of different traffic reports to analyze.
+Here’re a few useful reports you can find in Google Analytics:

-- Real-time report: You can see how your website is doing right at the moment.
+- Real-time report: You can see how your website is doing at that very moment.

-- Audience report: You can get crucial metrics of your blog, including pageviews, bounce rate, average session duration etc.
+- Audience report: You can get crucial metrics for your blog, including pageviews, bounce rate, average session duration, etc.

 - Traffic source report: You can identify the traffic source of your visitors.